SAP-samples/teched2022-AD163/TypeScript/exercises/ex0/README.md

 3. Now you can create your dev space!
 Click *Create Dev Space*.
 <br><br>![](images/00_01_0010.png)<br><br>

-4. Enter the new name of your dev space, e.g. *UI5development*, select *SAP Fiori* as application type, and click *Create Dev Space*.
+4. Enter the new name of your dev space, e.g. *UI5development*, select *SAP Fiori* as application type, select *CAP tools* in addition and and click *Create Dev Space*.
 <br><br>![](images/00_01_0020.png)<br><br>

 5. Your dev space is being prepared and starts up.
 This might take a few minutes.
 Wait until the status shows *RUNNING*.